This EWS1 Fact Sheet gives you all you need to know about EWS1 Surveys and Inspections of External Cladding

 Following the Grenfell fire disaster and the issue of the Hackitt Report (Building a Safer Future) the safety of high rise buildings, particularly residential, has come under increasing scrutiny amid a drive to confirm their safety or to remediate those buildings.

-In March 2020 the government responded by announcing a £1 billion Building Safety Fund to support the removal of unsafe cladding from high rise buildings.
+In March 2020 the government responded by announcing a £1 billion Building Safety Fund.
+This is to support the removal of unsafe cladding from high rise buildings.

 However, the Housing Communities and Local Government Committee has warned that this will be insufficient.
 It is estimated to only cover a third of the 1,700 buildings requiring remediation.
 It is possible that the true cost could reach more than £15 billion over the next 10 years.

 The new EWS1 Survey process provides an industry standard approach to assess fire cladding safety.
-However, there has been some confusion around its application and validity, which we have tried to cover in our EWS1 Survey Fact sheet.
+However, there has been some confusion around its application and validity.
+We have tried to cover this in our EWS1 Survey Fact sheet.